-In Australia we often have a salad lunch on Christmas day because the weather is generally very hot.
-We’ll probably be sitting around in swimsuits and sarongs, or if we’re lucky a new floaty summer frock!
+In Australia we often have a salad lunch on Christmas day because the weather is generally hot.
+We’ll probably be sitting around in swimsuits and sarongs, or if we’re lucky, a new summer frock.

-We might accompany barbecued prawns and cold meats with delicious fresh salads using seasonal produce and we’ll most probably crack open a bottle of Champas too.
+We might accompany barbecued prawns and cold meats, such as left over ham or turkey, with delicious fresh salads using seasonal produce, and we’ll most probably crack open a bottle of Champas too.

 I’ve featured these two recipes before on the blog, but I thought I’d publish them again today in case you’re planning your Christmas delights.
 They’re two of my favourite Christmas lunch recipes, and I really hope you’re going to enjoy them too.